abuzreq/ConstrainedGraphPartitioning/README.md

 Examples illustrating this technique can be found under java/tests/isomorphism_mapping which illustrate the examples mentioned in the presentation.

 ### Initial State Sensitivity and Random Restarting
 The class InitialStateSensitivityRunsAnalysis is an illustration of the sensitivity of the initial state.
-It also illustrated how a Restart Policy is implemented to solve this problem.
+It also illustrates how a Restart Policy is implemented to solve this problem.

 ### Notes:
 You can use the TestUtils class (under java/tests/util) to read Basic and Constraint graphs from files

 # Installation:
 This is a Gradle project.
-You use an IDE like Eclipse (after having the the Gradle Integration installed)
+You can use an IDE like Eclipse (after having the the Gradle Integration installed)

 # Contact
-I am intersted in making this code accessible and easy to use to game developers and researchers alike, if you faced problems or have any suggestions, feel free to contact me at  abuzreq at gmail dot com
+I am interested in making this code accessible and easy to use to game developers and researchers alike, if you faced problems or have any suggestions, feel free to contact me at  abuzreq at gmail dot com